james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

     build-packages: [git]
 ```

-Then you can specify the dependency in your requirements like this:
+Then you can specify the dependency in your requirements:

 ```
 charmlibs-pathops @ git+https://github.com/canonical/charmtech-charmlibs@main#subdirectory=pathops